huoww07/Bioinformatics-for-RNA-Seq/lessons/01_Setup.md

 Publication: [Statistical Models for RNA-seq Data Derived From a Two-Condition 48-replicate Experiment.](https://pubmed.ncbi.nlm.nih.gov/26206307/?utm_source=gquery&utm_medium=referral&utm_campaign=CitationSensor)

+Purpose: The experiment seeks to compare a wild type Saccharomyces cerevisiae with a mutant that contains a knock-out in the gene SNF2.
+The purpose of the study is to analyze variability in sequencing replicates.

 Project access number: [PRJEB5348](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB5348)

-Samples: `WT` folder contains 7 sequencing files from a wild type yeast sample, `SNF2` contains 7 sequencing files from a yeast sample with a knock-out mutation in the gene SNF2.
+Samples: The `WT` folder contains 7 sequencing files from a wild type yeast sample, `SNF2` contains 7 sequencing files from a yeast sample with a knock-out mutation in the gene SNF2.
 Note that for the workshop purposes we are treating the 7 sequencing files as if they originate from separate biological replicates.

 Organism: Saccharomyces cerevisiae

 Sequencing: Illumina HiSeq, Single End, 50bp read length

 ## Workshop Schedule
 - [Course Home](../README.md)